ianclawson/Delta-iPac-Edition/README.md

 - Why release a build of your PRs?
     - To share my passion for iOS Retro Game Emulation dev with the world, and to keep Delta fresh while we patiently wait for the next official Delta release.
 - Why "iPac"?
     - It's my initials, and also a tongue-in-cheek naming intersection of two of my interests: Apple Dev and Video Games.
-It made sense to me at least.
+It made sense to me at least 🙃

 ## -- Disclaimers
-- I am not affiated with or by Riley Testut, Delta, or AltStore LLC.
+- I am not affiated with or sponsored by Riley Testut, Delta, or AltStore LLC.
 I'm just an ordinary man with a passion for Retro Game Emulation on iOS Devices.
     - I hold a regular full-time job and have a family to take care of, so my hobby-dev work is limited; please do not expect updates to this edition.
     - I am not planning on keeping this Edition up-to-date as Delta mainline moves forward.
         - That's why I opened the PRs in the first place; so that Delta mainline one day merges them in, and this iPac Edition becomes obsolete and removed.